CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 2. Process the cache accesses
 3. Record statistics about what happened

-In the following sections, we will how to implement this functionality in greater detail as we implement methods and add data members to our `CacheSim` class:
+In the following sections, we will discuss this functionality in greater detail as we implement methods and add data members to our `CacheSim` class:

 ```cpp
 // Our cache simulator